-Since currency is no longer valuable, bartering becomes a necessary mode of transaction.
+Since currency is no longer valuable, bartering has become a necessary mode of transaction.
 People offer products and services directly in exchange for other products and services.
 For instance, you mow your neighbor’s lawn, and he gives you a shirt.

-As post-pandemic hyperinflation worsens, the government usually has to resort to drastic measures such as imposing price controls on essential items.
+As post-pandemic hyperinflation worsens, the government must resort to drastic measures such as imposing price controls on essential items.
 However, this only exacerbates the root cause of hyperinflation since it encourages people to stop producing goods and services, which hurts the economy even further.

 How to Prepare for Hyperinflation

 The best way to prepare for hyperinflation is to diversify your assets and invest them in a broad range of products and currencies.
-If you have money, stocks and bonds, and other financial instruments that will hold their value during an economic crisis, then you should keep those as well.
+If you have money, stocks and bonds, and other financial instruments that will hold their value during an economic crisis, then you should keep them.
 You should also plan if you know that you’ll need cash on hand for emergencies such as car repairs or medical bills.
-Make sure that you’re able to draw on these funds before they lose more of their value.
+Make sure you can draw on these funds before they lose more of their value.

-For people who don’t have money to invest, bartering can get what they need.
+Bartering can get what they need for people who don’t have money to invest.
 This method requires some planning because you have to determine what you can offer that other people will want in return.
 You’ll also need to prepare for the possibility that there may not be anyone willing to swap goods with you, which means you’ll need other ways of getting what you need.